MarginaliaSearch/www.marginalia.nu/content/log/A_102_yak_shave/index.md

 distributed software, where eventually a little framework emerged based on a strange mixture of Spark and RxJava.

-Based fresh familiarty with the difficulty in service discovery, I opted to base the new service registry thing on Zookeeper, which is a robust key-value store that's designed for orchestrating distributed software.
+Based on fresh familiarity with the difficulty in service discovery, I opted to base the new service registry thing on Zookeeper, which is a robust key-value store that's designed for orchestrating distributed software.